Organic Home Garden plan with containers is very easy to manage.

 Some people said cover the potatoes with 5 cm (about 2 inches) of fine soil after harvest, tubers will bear a second crop.
 I truly believed it; after I have done a few container water potatoes experiments.

-We buy no more seed potatoes in the coming spring as we had enough organic seeds from this harvest.
+We buy no more seeds in the coming spring as we had enough from this harvest.

 Start organic home garden with your favourite vegetable plants in containers?